 Cook, Mike.
 "Precaution: Legislature to be ‘On-call’ for Four Weeks."
 Session Daily, March 15, 2020.

 Orrick, David.
 "MN Gov. Walz Declares State of Emergency."
 Pioneer Press, March 13, 2020.

 Bakst, Brian.
 "Minnesota Leaders Dust Off State Quarantine Law as Covid-19 Spreads."
 MPR News, March 12, 2020.

 Coolican, J. Patrick.
 "What are the Governor’s Emergency Powers?
 Can He Really Tell Us Not to Gather?."
 Minnesota Reformer, March 12, 2020.

 Significant Internet Resources

 Coronavirus Disease in Minnesota -- The State of Minnesota's website; it provides the latest information on the state's response to COVID-19.
 The interactive COVID-19 testing site gives advice on what to do if you're sick and where you can go to get tested.

 Coronavirus Disease 2019 (COVID-19): Guidance for All Minnesotans -- Minnesota Department of Health

-Coronavirus Disease 2019 (COVID-19) -- Recommendations and resources from the Minnesota Management and Budget Office.
+Coronavirus Disease 2019 (COVID-19) -- Recommendations and resources from the Minnesota Management and Budget Office for state agency employees.
 MMB also provides information on the COVID-19 Minnesota Fund created in the state treasury to pay expenditures related to the peacetime emergency declared by Governor Walz in Executive Order 20-01.